tirumaraiselvan/3factor/README.md

 # 3factor app

 3factor app is an architecture pattern for modern full-stack apps.
-Today, it is possible to build apps that allow for fast iteration, while being resilient and highly scalable from the get go.
+Today, it is possible to build apps that are fast to iterate on, while being resilient and highly scalable from the get go.
 [Jump](https://github.com/hasura/3factor-example) to reference implementation.

 [We](https://hasura.io) propose an architecture pattern which is composed of 3 factors: